-\$105 million worth of free healthcare to more than 5.9 million people since 1998 or economic condition.
-Recognised as one of the premier hospitals in South Asia, we have treated more than 19.6 million patients overall and attracted a dedicated team of highly qualified medical professionals from around the world.
-The 1,350-bed tertiary-care hospital houses 43 specialty departments.
+\$105M worth of free healthcare to more than 5.9M people since 1998 condition.
+Recognised as one of the premier hospitals in South Asia, we have treated more than 19.6 milliom patients overall and attracted a dedicated team of highly qualified medical professionals from around the world.
+The 1,350-bed tertiary-care hospital houses 12 super-specialty departments and 45 specialty departments.